praveenharan/data_analysis/README.md

    ```

 3.  **Create Tables:**
-    Execute the `db_schema.sql` file.
+    Execute the `db_schema.md` file.
 This will set up the `Students`, `Courses`, and `Enrollments` tables.

 4.  **Insert Sample Data:**
-    Execute the `sample_data.sql` file.
+    Execute the `sample_data.md` file.
 This will populate tables with example records.

 5.  **Run Analysis Queries:**
-    Open `analysis_queries.sql` in your SQL client.
+    Open `analysis_queries.md` in your SQL client.
 Execute the queries one by one to see the analytical results.

 ## Analysis Examples (from `analysis_queries.sql`)